mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

       ghcr.io/mojaloop/control-center-util:6.1.2
       ```

    1. Issue `docker ps` to see if the container is up.
-Look for your container id, in this example, it is: `ml-perf-ccu-4`.
+Look for your container name, in this example, it is: `ml-perf-ccu-4`.

    1. Access the container: